Welcome | Office of Disability Services (ODS)

-Please contact us for documentation guidelines according to type of disability.
+Please contact us for guidelines for the types of documentation that may be requested according to the type of disability you have.

-Proctoring appointments for Test Proctoring can be arranged at LC at other times by turning in your test proctoring form 10 days ahead of time to allow ODS time to hire proctors.
-If no proctors are available for time requested, ods will discuss alternate options with each student regarding accommodations for exams.
+Proctoring appointments for Test Proctoring can be arranged at LC and RH for evening students at other times by turning in your online test proctoring request at least 10 days ahead of time to allow ODS time to look for proctors.
+If no proctors are available for exam time requested, ODS will discuss alternate options with each student regarding accommodations for exams.

 IMPORTANT DEADLINES | summer 2014

 Accommodation Request Forms: All online accommodation request forms for letters for the Summer 2014 and Fall 2014 semester must be submitted by as soon as possible.
 In order to have ample time to write students' accommodation letters, hire note-takers, and prepare for alternative text requests ODS needs accommodation letter requests to be submitted when students are registering for classes.
 If you are a student using a wheel chair who is planning on taking a class at either the LC or RH campus and need ram van transportation for class, you should contact us three weeks before the end of each semester so we can arrange this with Ram Van for next semester.
 As always if you make any changes to your class schedule, please notify our office to request a new letter when that change is made.

 Test Proctoring Forms: In order to take a test with ODS, you must fill out an online test proctoring form and submit it to ODS 7 days before a normal test or quiz and 2 weeks before midterms and finals.